datacharmer/dbdeployer/README.md

     Flags:
-      -h, --help                     help for replication
+          --change-master-options stringArray   options to add to CHANGE MASTER TO -h, --help                                help for replication
           --master-ip string                    Which IP the slaves will connect to (default "127.0.0.1") --master-list string                  Which nodes are masters in a multi-source deployment --ndb-nodes int                       How many NDB nodes will be installed (default 3) -n, --nodes int                           How many nodes will be installed (default 3) --read-only-slaves                    Set read-only for slaves
           --repl-history-dir                    uses the replication directory to store mysql client history --semi-sync                           Use semi-synchronous plugin
           --single-primary                      Using single primary for group replication --slave-list string                   Which nodes are slaves in a multi-source deployment --super-read-only-slaves              Set super-read-only for slaves
       -t, --topology string                     Which topology will be installed (default "master-slave")